JessieCasey/Chat-Application/README.md

 ![alt text](./imgs/docker_cli.png)

-The server runs on 9091 port, but if have any conflicts, you can change it
+The server runs on 9091 port, but if you have any conflicts, you can change it

 ```
 #application.properties